-At-Grade Crossing work will begin late summer and continue into 2015.

-No two consecutive crossings will be closed at the same time.

-Pavement reconstruction will include new concrete curb and full depth asphalt pavement from curb to curb.
+- At-Grade Crossing work will begin late summer and continue into 2015. - No two consecutive crossings will be closed at the same time. - Detours will not be provided for at-grade crossing work, as the traffic is more local, traffic volumes are lower than Market St., and construction at each location will be for a shorter duration (90 days +/-) than the Market St. bridge replacement. - Pavement reconstruction will include new concrete curb and new asphalt pavement from curb to curb.